confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

     which is especially important to remember when working with UDTFs. ksqlDB arrays correspond to the Java `List` type, not native Java arrays.

-Either continue following this guide by implementing more functions, or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.
+Either continue following this guide by implementing more functions or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.

 ### Aggregation functions

 An aggregation function (UDAF for short) consumes one row at a time and maintains a stateful representation of all historical data.
-Use this when you want to model data from multiple rows together.
+Use this when you want to compound data from multiple rows together.

 Create a file at `src/main/java/com/example/RollingsumUdaf.java` and populate it with the following code.
-This UDAF maintains a rolling sum of the last `3` integers in a stream, discarding the oldest values.
+This UDAF maintains a rolling sum of the last `3` integers in a stream, discarding the oldest values as new ones arrive.

 ```java
 package my.example;